(Social Anxiety Disorder)

 The fear, anxiety, and/or avoidance cause significant distress or significantly impair social or occupational functioning.

 Social phobia is almost always chronic, and treatment is needed.

-Cognitive-behavioral therapy is effective for social phobia.
-Cognitive-behavioral therapy involves teaching patients to recognize and control their distorted thinking and false beliefs as well as instructing them on exposure therapy (controlled exposure to the anxiety-provoking situation—see Specific Phobic Disorders : Exposure therapy).
+Cognitive-behavioral therapy (CBT) is effective for social phobia.
+CBT involves teaching patients to recognize and control their distorted thinking and false beliefs as well as instructing them on exposure therapy (controlled exposure to the anxiety-provoking situation).

-β-Blockers may be used to reduce the increased heart rate, trembling, and sweating experienced by patients who are distressed by performing in public, but these drugs do not reduce anxiety.
+Beta-blockers may be used to reduce the increased heart rate, trembling, and sweating experienced by patients who are distressed by performing in public, but these drugs do not reduce anxiety itself.